Program Highlights

 How Do We Promote Diversity, Equity and Inclusion?

 We recruit residents to be key members of our Department of Neurology Diversity, Equity, and Inclusion Committee.
-We prioritize educational programming including Grand Rounds on topics of diversity, racism, and inclusiveness as it relates to neurological disorders.
+We prioritize educational programming including Grand Rounds on topics of diversity, social determinants of health, and inclusiveness as it relates to neurological disorders.
 We engage our chief residents and Committee members in efforts for recruitment of medical students from diverse backgrounds.
 We have active strategic initiatives to:

 • Prioritize equitable care in our resident clinics

-• Fast track mentoring conversations for undergraduate students from underrepresented minority (URM) backgrounds interested in neurology
+• Fast track mentoring conversations for undergraduate students from underrepresented in medicine backgrounds interested in neurology

-• Nominate department representation to institutional anti-racism efforts
+• Nominate department representation to institutional diversity, equity, and inclusion efforts

 • Organize sessions on unconscious bias recognition and training